 ABOUT:

-Prior to her time at RBC, Ellen enjoyed a successful career as a classroom music teacher in the preparatory school at The Glasgow Academy, one of Scotland’s leading independent schools.
-She earned her teaching qualification through the Royal Conservatoire of Scotland, wherein she studied with Margaret Izatt, ultimately graduating in 2015.
+Prior to pursuing Opera, Ellen enjoyed a successful teaching career at the prestigious Glasgow Academy, one of Scotland’s leading independent schools.
+She earned her teaching degree through the Royal Conservatoire of Scotland, wherein she studied with Margaret Izatt, ultimately graduating in 2015.
 She later studied with Helen Lawson.
-It was through RCS that she earned a place in Les Sirènes Female Chamber Choir; wherein she is proud to have helped them to their 2012 victory in the BBC Choir of the Year competition.
-Les Sirènes has enabled her to record two commercial albums with both the Nimbus Alliance and Albion Record labels.

 Professional Credentials: